1Marc/marcgrabanski.com/src/pages/articles/2020-06-23-personal-finance-checklist/index.md

 ## Pay Down High-Interest Debts, First

 Credit Card debt is super evil.
-Get rid of it as before everything else since you can't make more money in the stock market than credit card interest rates.
+Get rid of it before everything else &mdash; you can't make more money in the stock market than credit card interest rates.

 ## Maximize Tax Advantaged Accounts